lexiconhq/lexicon/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 ### _REQUIRED:_ answer the following questions:
-- If this is related to your mobile app:
+- _If this is related to your mobile app:_
-  - Are you running it through Expo, or did you build it?
+  - _Are you running it through Expo, or did you build it?_
-  - Is it running on your mobile device or on a simulator?
+  - _Is it running on your mobile device or on a simulator?_

 ### To Reproduce
-Steps to reproduce the behavior:
+_Steps to reproduce the behavior_
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+***Please use a numbered list**

 ### Expected behavior
-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen._

 ### Screenshots
-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem._

 ### Environments